HDR Photography iphone

 Let’s look at an example to understand better.

 The image below is shot without HDR.
-You can see how the area of the sky is overexposed, and therefore, it does not reflect any details of the cloud, nor does it show any colours.
-It is just plain and white.
-Which is actually not doing justice to the sunset sky.
+You can see how the area of the sky is overexposed.
+Therefore, it does not reflect any cloud details or show any colours.
+It is just plain and white, which does not do justice to the sunset sky.

 Before HDR on iPhone